My Name Is Ai

 My Name Is Ai (stylized my name is AI) is the debut studio album by Japanese–American singer-songwriter Ai, released on November 2, 2001, by RCA Records and BMG Fun House.

 Three singles were released from My Name Is Ai, "Cry, Just Cry", "U Can Do" and "Shining Star".
-Although the latter of the two did not chart, "Shining Star" charted and peaked at number 98 on the Oricon singles chart.
+While the first two failed to chart, "Shining Star" charted and peaked at number 98 on the Oricon Singles Chart.

 Although not commercially successful, My Name Is Ai peaked at number 86 on the Oricon albums chart.

 Background

-Ai developed an interest to become a singer in her early teens.
+Ai developed an interest to become a singer in her early adolescence.
 After graduating from junior high school in Japan, Ai returned to her hometown, Los Angeles, California, to attend high school.
 Initially attending Glendale High School, Ai later switched to Los Angeles Count High School for the Arts, majoring in ballet.
 In 1998, she appeared as a dancer in Janet Jackson's song "Go Deep".

 In 1999, Ai joined an Asian girl group called SX4.
 While on holiday in Kagoshima, she performed Monica's "For You I Will", which led to her being scouted by BMG.
 Deciding to take the offer, Ai left SX4 and moved to Tokyo after graduating high school in 2000, signing to BMG Japan's RCA Records label.